paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-03-13-logical_flexbox.md

 With these adjustment in place, we get the desired result:

-{% include 'figure' with '/images/2016/03/logical_flexbox/header-rtl.svg'
+{% render 'figure' with '/images/2016/03/logical_flexbox/header-rtl.svg'
   caption: 'Our header now appears correctly when text direction is set right-to-left.'
 %}